The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Application

+In this section, we give a necessary and effective criterion for an elliptic modular surface to be an elliptic $K3$ surface.
+It is by no means a new result, but since we have been unable to find a proof in the literature, we include one here for the reader’s convenience.

-In this section, we recall some basic notion of elliptic surfaces.
-Let $k$ be a field such that $k = \bar k$.
-Let $C$ be a smooth projective curve over a field $k$.
-An elliptic surface over $C$ is a smooth projective surface $X$ with a surjective morphism $\pi : X \to C$ such that \begin{enumerate} \item[(i)] $\pi$ is relatively minimal, i.e., for all $s \in C$, $\pi^{-1}(s)$ does not contain any curve $E$ satisfying that $E \simeq \Pbb^1_k$ and $E^2 = -1$.
+Let us recall the definition of elliptic surfaces.
+Let $C$ be a complex smooth projective curve.
+An elliptic surface over $C$ is a smooth projective surface $X$ with a surjective morphism $\pi : X \to C$ such that \begin{itemize} \item For all $s \in C$, $\pi^{-1}(s)$ does not contain any curve $E$ satisfying that $E \simeq \Pbb^1$ and $E^2 = -1$.